-Girls will wear burgundy plaid culottes or trousers, a white revere collar blouse, grey v-neck jumper with burgundy trim and a grey tweed blazer with burgundy detail.
+Girls must wear burgundy plaid culottes or trousers, a white revere collar blouse, grey v-neck jumper with burgundy trim and a grey tweed blazer with burgundy detail.

-Girls will wear a house pin badge on their left lapel.
+Girls must wear a house pin badge on their left lapel.

-Girls will wear navy blue tights with black shoes (if in culottes) or grey socks with black shoes (if in trousers), shoes which are suitable for walking around campus.
+Girls must wear either navy blue tights or navy ankle or knee high socks with black shoes (if in culottes) or grey socks with black shoes (if in trousers), shoes which are suitable for walking around campus.